foundation/foundation-emails/docs/pages/wrapper.md

 </wrapper>
 ```

-Using this structure outside of the container will yeild a fluid width background that expands to the width of the email client's viewport.
+Using this structure outside of the container will yield a fluid width background that expands to the width of the email client's viewport.